nuuuwan/news_lk3_data/README.md

 According to sources, upon the receipt of final clearance from the Ministry of Home Affairs to send them back to Sri Lanka, the Revenue Department which runs the Special Camp, released them.

 They were taken in a police vehicle, under heavy security, to Chennai to fly back to Colombo.
-They are expected to board a Sri Lankan airline from Chennai airport at 10 a.m.
+They were expected to board a Sri Lankan airline from Chennai airport at 10 a.m.

 The Sri Lankan authorities are said to have provided all the travel documents to Murugan, Robert Payas and Jayakumar.